 9. Make Sure To Have a Clean Glass

-You’ve found the perfect natural sunlight, a way to subtly incorporate the wine logo a willing partner to pour and a few shots in, magic starts to happen.
+You’ve found the perfect natural sunlight, a way to subtly incorporate the wine logo a willing partner to pour, and a few shots in, the magic starts to happen.
 Surface reflection and perfect concentric ripples are coming together.

 Then, as the eye shifts, there it is.
 Fuzz.

 Never pass up the chance to capture a beautiful opportunistic wine photo.
-Still, suffice it to say, planning ahead and starting with a glass as clean as possible, will prevent a face palm moment.
+Still, suffice it to say, planning ahead and starting with a clean a glass as possible, will prevent a facepalm moment.

 With time for planning and a little steam, here is a video of Maximilian Riedel demonstrating how to get wine glasses ready for a closeup.
 Or well a dinner party.